 I have been speaking of the New Covenant era – in the first post I showed three authoritative testimonies which plainly state that the covenant of God is no longer exclusively with people of Jewish descent (teachings from John the Baptist, Jesus Christ, and Paul the Apostle – ‘let every matter be established out of the mouths of two, or three witnesses.’
 (Deut 19:15; Matt 18:16; 2 Cor 13:1; 1 Tim 5:19)).
 According to these three witnesses, no one is accepted as the people of God except they receive the Messiah: Jesus Christ.
 Those who are genealogical Jews are counted NOT to be Jews (God’s people) if they do not receive Jesus Christ, and those who are not genealogical Jews are counted to be Jews (God’s people) if they receive the Messiah: Jesus Christ.
 ‘Know ye therefore that they which are of faith, the same are the children of Abraham.‘ (Gal 3:7)

 In the second post we looked at an example which conclusively verifies that under the New Covenant God’s people are NOT BOUND to the Old Covenant statutes or regulations.
 Each one is accepted by God – and given the Holy Spirit upon the merit of their faith in Jesus Christ alone.
-We saw that the three defining staples of the Jewish religion, namely:
+We saw that the three essential ordinances to receive salvation under the old covenant (and the three defining staples of the Jewish religion), namely:

 - The covenant of circumcision